 You feel that all the things you want to do are important.
 You cannot let go of anything.

 Just a few sentences above I told you that my goals are: writing, reading, helping out others, staying healthy, and traveling.

-The list was so long that I don’t even remember what all it had.
-The things that I have already forgotten don’t matter.
-And the goals or dreams that I have listed at the end and am not pursuing are either gone for good or I have postponed them.
+The list was so long I don’t even remember what all it had.
+The things I have already forgotten don’t matter.
+And the goals or dreams I have listed at the end and am not pursuing are either gone for good or I have postponed them.

 I have put off my own dreams.
 Am I mad?